Earn a degree in medical coding and start carving a new career path

 If you have any further questions, please contact us and we’ll fill in all the blanks.

 With the increased demand for electronic health care records and medical treatment in general, the outlook for medical coding jobs is strong.
-According to the U.S. Bureau of Labor Statistics, national job openings for medical records and health information technicians should grow by over 13% over the 2016-2026 period - an additional 27,300 new jobs.
+According to the U.S. Bureau of Labor Statistics, national job openings for medical records and health information technicians should grow by over 8% over the 2019-2029 period.

 Potential Job Titles

 - Inpatient Coder